jacob-8/ask-svelte-presentation/pages/secure-with-firebase.md

 - added a frontend search input
 - added a backend to answer questions
 - and secured everything with Firebase Authentication

-That will create a working tool, but there are some logical next steps we could take with a project like this...
 -->